swyxio/spark-joy/README.md

 General & Misc

+- https://iconsear.ch/ instant search of 50k svg icons from GitHub and GitLab
 - list of lists of icons https://icones.netlify.app/
 - https://thenounproject.com/ Every icon you can think of, in PNG or SVG formats.
 They offer over 20 million icons, with built-in customization colors like size and color.
 Requires login, needs creative commons attribution or $3 download
 - https://hotpot.ai/free_icons 5,000+ free icons.
 Customize colors, size, and other properties.
 PNG, JPG, iOS, Android, PDF.
 No svg.